saadeghi/daisyui/README.md

 </summary>

 Loading CSS files from CDN is not recommended for production.
-It's better to install Tailwind and DaisyUI as Nodejs dependencies so you can config/customize everything, and purge unused styles.*
+It's better to install Tailwind and daisyUI as Nodejs dependencies so you can config/customize everything, and purge unused styles.*

 ```html